• About Us

 How does your warranty work?

 We are confident in the quality of our drives and have the best warranty in the industry!
-All new excavator final drives are covered against defects in workmanship for 2 years, unlimited hours.
-All new compact track loader and skid steer drives are covered against defects in workmanship for 1 year, unlimited hours.
-After the initial warranty period, you are covered for life at 15%, non-prorated.
-This coverage includes the cost of shipping and the cost of the replacement/repair for warranty eligible failures.
-It does not cover your time and labor to remove/reinstall, nor any other consequential damages.
+All new excavator final drives are covered against manufacturing defects for 2 years, unlimited hours.
+All new compact track loader and skid steer drives are covered against manufacturing defects for 1 year, unlimited hours.
+After the initial warranty period, you are eligible to receive a non-prorated 15% lifetime replacement discount on the purchase of a replacement.
+The initial defect coverage includes the cost of the replacement/repair for warranty eligible failures and the shipping of the replacement/repaired drive to you.
+It does not cover your time and labor to remove/reinstall, package/ship the product to us for evaluation, nor any other consequential damages.
 It does not cover damage from clogged filters, hydraulic contamination/over-pressurization (due to defective swivel joints, non-OEM hydraulic modifications, etc.), lack of maintenance, or physical damage from misuse like stripped threads or cracked housings or flanges.
 You must return the drive to us factory sealed and untampered - if you or anyone else disassembles or attempts to service the drive, the warranty is immediately voided.
+Warranty claims must be submitted by the Buyer possessing proof of purchase and maintenance documentation or by a subsequent owner possessing the original Buyer's documentation.
 Contact us if you have any questions about our warranty or read our warranty policy.

 Do your drives have two-speed capability?